isaacsas/SPRFittingPaper2023.jl/docs/src/index.md

 1. A forward solver for the particle-based jump process reaction model for bivalent antibody-antigen SPR interactions (in both two and three dimesions).
-2. Functionality for building the surrogate model approximation the particle-based jump process model over a portion of parameter space.
+2. Functionality for building the surrogate model approximation to the particle-based jump process model over a portion of parameter space.
 3. Functionality for fitting the surrogate model to SPR data sets to produce estimates for the biophysical parameters.